KEFCore: options

 Note

-The SslConfigsBuilder and SaslConfigsBuilder builders expose only the properties relevant to their scope.
+SslConfigsBuilder and SaslConfigsBuilder expose typed properties for every Kafka SSL and SASL configuration key.
 Refer to the Apache Kafka™ security documentation and the KNet API documentation for the full list of available properties.

 Context-scoped options